Debt Consolidation (what to consider + real life stories included)

 Step 2: Eliminate temptation

 Luckily, a non-profit debt consolidation firm will take care of a lot of legwork for you.
-That means they’ll call your creditors, negotiate down your debt and interest rate, and work with them to consolidate all of your debt into one manageable monthly payment.
+That means they’ll call your creditors, negotiate down your debt and interest rate, and work with them to consolidate your debt into one manageable monthly payment.

 Here’s my favorite tip: Plunge your cards into a bowl of water and shove it all into your freezer.